-This page is used to gather the most frequent and interesting questions and answers sent to the " vfenquiries" e-mail address, plus anything else useful we can think of.
+This page is used to gather the most frequent and interesting questions and answers received by the committee, plus anything else useful we can think of.
 Keep coming back here for some more hopefully useful background information.

 Must I have a certain level of experience in photography to be eligible for membership?